About this listing

 • Our hot springs pools are all-natural mineral water just as it flows from the Earth

-• Cold Spring Water swimming pool (all natural, continuous water flow) from forest spring
+• 2 Fresh Spring Water swimming pools (all natural, continuous water flow) from a forest spring.
+Both cool spring pools have water slides.

 • “Ranchos” – roofed tables with concrete floors and grills for picnics